How Do You Know When to Replace a Hot Water Heater?

 Signs You Need a New Water Heater

 You’ve heard the stories.
-A 60-gallon hot water heater tank explodes, flooding someone’s basement with smelly, rusty water.
+A 60-gallon hot water heater tank ruptures, flooding someone’s basement with smelly, rusty water.
 Now, not only are they stuck with cold showers, but they're ankle-deep in water.

 How Long Do Water Heaters Last?